I learned to cook from my mother and Food Network. For the past eight years, I've been dreaming up recipes with an easy, playful twist.

-Big Thanksgiving meal preparations loom ominously on your to-do list.
-Whatever you decide to during dinner, make sure to include fried apples for dessert!
-A crock pot is your secret weapon to present a mouthwatering holiday dessert, and this no-nonsense dish takes less than two hours to make.
+When big Thanksgiving meal preparations ominously on your to-do list, whatever you decide to during dinner, make sure to include fried apples for dessert!
+A crockpot is your secret weapon to present a mouthwatering holiday dessert, and this no-nonsense dish takes less than two hours to make.

 - 3 Gala apples, sliced